Creating a Least-Privilege Monitoring User in Zalando Postgres Operator

 key: password

-The exporter runs as a sidecar in the postgres-operator namespace, right next to the database pods.
+The exporter runs as a sidecar in the postgres-operator namespace, next to the database pods.
 It connects to PostgreSQL using the postgres_exporter user and starts collecting metrics.

-Step 7: Prometheus Scrapes the Metrics
+Step 7: Prometheus scrapes the metrics

 serviceMonitor: